aservet1/CodeTemplates/README.md

 ```
 Also saves me from having to do stuff like `chmod +x` when making an executable file, if appropriate for the language (like Bash).

+Was a good vehicle to teach myself Bash scripting and POSIX regular expressions

 ## Lanugages Currently Supported
 - Java
 - C